Saphenion Protocol: compression in varicose veins

 4. Defective venous valves of the skin vein system (subfascial/epifascial).

-There is a close relation between venous and lymphatic outflow from the legs, so that the venous system, lymphatic system and the extracellular space in the overall picture of the so-called low-pressure system form a functional unit.
+There is a close relation between venous and lymphatic outflow from the legs, so that the venous system, lymphatic system, and the extracellular space in the overall picture of the so-called low-pressure system form a functional unit.
 About one-third of the total filtration volume is regulated by the lymphatic vessels.
 If there is a disruption of the connection veins acting as safety valves (in the context of varicose veins formation), initially venous edema develops followed by lymphedema.

-Saphenion Protocol: compression, effects in varicosie veins
+Saphenion Protocol: compression, effects in varicose veins

 We began 3 years ago to change our prescription regime to treat patients with mild CVI and after endovenous procedures using microfoam or vein glue with the class 1 compression stocking, which is more comfortable and subjectively much more comfortable.
 Of course, this „downgrading“ always depends on the individual clinical findings of CVI and varicosis, but we have received positive feedback.
 In equally good postoperative courses, the patients report much more positively, no longer complain of pressure pain and problems when wearing the tighter stockings, Also, the difficulties of the elderly patients when putting on the stockings are no longer evident.
 For lymphatic and lipoedema, we now prefer compression class 2 and additionally prescribe regular lymphatic massages or perform them ourselves.

 The Saphenion Protocol: Compression primarily sees a prophylactic effect of compression therapy.
-All patients with sitting or standing professions or also with pronounced travel activity via airplane receive from us compression stockings between 17-20 mm Hg.
+All patients with sitting or standing professions or also with pronounced travel activity via airplane receive compression stockings between 17-20 mm Hg.
 These are offered by different manufacturers as so-called travel stockings also already.

 But in sports, these lighter compression stockings play a major role now.
 In all running sports and team sports (football, handball, American football, etc.), many athletes now wear so-called sports compression stockings during their arrival and during the games.